Azure/azure-powershell/src/ScVmm/ScVmm.Autorest/docs/Az.ScVmm.md

 Please note some properties can be set only during virtual machine instance creation.

 ### [New-AzScVmmVMCheckpoint](New-AzScVmmVMCheckpoint.md)
-Creates a checkpoint in virtual machine instance.
+Create a checkpoint in virtual machine instance.

 ### [New-AzScVmmVMGuestAgent](New-AzScVmmVMGuestAgent.md)
 Create GuestAgent.